-UK arrests over 100 in protests against policing bill
+UK arrests over 100 in protests against policing Bill

-LONDON: British police said Sunday that 107 people were arrested in London during demonstrations against government plans to increase police powers.
+LONDON: British police said on Sunday (Apr 4) that 107 people were arrested in London during demonstrations against government plans to increase police powers.

 Thousands marched in towns and cities across the country on Saturday to protest the Police, Crime, Sentencing and Courts Bill, defying coronavirus restrictions.